 While it may sound like a good idea to cut out the ‘middleman’, when it comes to buying shipping containers it’s the middlemen that do a lot of work sourcing and quality checking the containers to cover a lot of risks for you without you needing to worry about you investment going astray.

 Firstly, the minimum factory order will be for 100 units.
-Firstly, you will likely have to pay the full cost of the order in advance, which is about 3 months before anything arrives in the UK.
-Do you really know this outfit in China that you will be sending US$200-400k?
+You will likely have to pay the full cost of the order in advance meaning you will need $2-300000 ready to spend.
+You then have a lead time of about 3 months before anything arrives in the UK (but if your shipment hits problems, there can be significant delays).
+Do you really know this outfit in China that you will be sending a huge pile of cash to?
 That’s the sort of value order where people may well be trying to con you, and trust us when we say we do see this happen far too often.

-Let’s assume your order is dispatched without hiccup, they 3rd party freight gets loaded and shipped without a problem, they clear customers in the UK without fuss and get delivered to the customer and returned to your depot without any delays.
+Let’s assume your order is dispatched without hiccup, they 3rd party freight gets loaded and shipped without a problem, they clear customers in the UK without fuss, they get delivered to the customer (who is receiving the freight sent inside your shipping container) and returned to your depot without any delays.
 But of the 100 you ordered only 92 arrive as 8 have gone astray and been delivered by mistake to someone else possibly in another country.
 In addition, some of the 92 you have received have dinks, dents or even worse – some major damage.

 A heavily damaged container won’t be of use to you, and you can’t order just one more container as the factory will have a minimum order of 100 units.
 You may not even be able to move the damaged container out of the port without specialised transport for unstable loads, and if you leave it in the port you’ll get hit with anything up to £60 per day per container in storage charges.
 You may be waiting 6-9 months for the containers that were mistakenly shipped elsewhere to be returned to you

-Essentially, if you know what you are doing you have a fair to good chance of your job going fine, but also a small chance it will turn into a nightmare.
+Essentially, if you know what you are doing and if you know the industry and how it works then you have a fair to good chance of your job going fine, but also a small chance it will turn into a nightmare.
 The less you know of the process the higher the risk that you may encounter issues or that someone may take advantage, so we genuinely believe you are better off spending a little more buying from container stocks in the UK.
-There’s no waiting, no currency speculation, very limited risk, and in many cases you can even go and view the containers in person prior to purchase.
+There’s no waiting, no currency speculation, very limited risk, much easier cash flow management and in many cases you can even go and view the containers in person prior to purchase.

 This guide is far from the gospel on how to run your own container self-storage business.
 We have seen many people take different routes to the ones we suggest and still do well.
 In our view these are the main considerations that most new yard owners may want to know about.
 We hope you have found these tips for setting up a self-storage business useful but still have some questions please contact us.

 Here at Budget Shipping Containers we supply containers to a large number of self storage yards across the UK.
-Whilst price is always a consideration we also take pride in our transparency and we look to build up long term relationships with our self storage yard customers.
-Please feel free to contact us if you would like a quote for a new setup or if you have an existing operation let us know what containers you have (or who you buy from now) and we can look to try to source in identical units for you.
-You can also browse our online catalogue to get an idea of the ranges and options available.
+Whilst price is always a consideration we also take pride in our transparency and we look to build up long term relationships with our self storage yard customers with a fixed mark up setup.
+One in place your price will go up or down with our cost price without the need to ask.
+We will say we wont’ be cheapest 100% of the time in 100% of cases, but we will always be very competitive and our prices will be consistently good.
+We don’t look to get you in on a cheaper deal and then squeeze prices up once you are on board.
+If you already have a yard please consider letting us know what containers you have (or who you buy from now) and we can look to try to source in identical colour units for you.